100 years after the birth of Isaac Asimov, the titan of science fiction

 Asimov was a humanist, rationalist and militant of the American Democratic Party.
 He was also an advocate of the application of nuclear energy in civilian life.

-Also, the Oxford English Dictionary credits him as the architect and introducer to the Anglo-Saxon language of such words as robotics, psychohistory (ability to predict the future through knowledge of the past, human behavior, and statistics), and positronic.
+Also, the Oxford English Dictionary credits him as the architect and introducer to the Anglo-Saxon language of such words as robotics, psychohistory (ability to predict the future through knowledge of the past, human behaviour, and statistics), and positronic.

 Until the day of his death on April 6, 1992, at the age of 72, he remained active.
 For 10 years it was believed that his death was due to heart and kidney failure, until in 2002 his widow, Janet, revealed that he had been infected with AIDS in 1983 during a blood transfusion.